Albatrellus subrubescens: Description

 The cap of A. subrubescens is between 6 and 14.5 cm in diameter, with a central, eccentric (away from the center), or rarely lateral (attached to the edge of cap) stem.
 Initially, the cap is convex with an involute margin, flattening out with age.
 The cap margin may be folded or flat.
 The cap surface in young specimens is smooth but soon forms appressed scale-like spots, which may transform into scales in age.
 Initially, the cap has white margins and a brownish-violet center with scale-like spots; the center later becomes orange-brownish or ochraceous brown.
 According to Canadian mycologist James Ginns, who described North American Albatrellus species in 1997, some North American specimens may be covered with blackish-gray to purple-gray fibrils, but this characteristic is not seen in European collections.
 The cap discolors yellowish when bruised.

 The stem is 1.6 to 7 cm long and 1 to 2 cm thick, cylindrical, irregular, and its base may be somewhat pointed, or bulbous.
 Initially white, the stem develops orange/violet spots and later brownish orange spots; in old specimens the stem may be brownish brick red.
 The tubes on the pore surface (underside of the cap) are about 2.5–3 mm long and decurrent in attachment.
 The pores are small, measuring about 2–3 per millimeter.
 They are initially greenish-white, but later turn dark brown; dried specimens can have pores that are tinted green.
 Fruit bodies have a "faintly fragrant, pleasant" odor; in his original report on the species, Murrill noted that specimens left to dry in an oven developed a strong odor of burnt sugar.
 The taste of the mushroom has been described variously as indistinct, or "distinctly bitter".
 The type material was noted by Murrill to taste bitter, an observation later corroborated by Pouzar with European collections.
 A. subrubescens mushrooms are mildly toxic: consumption causes a gastrointestinal illness that usually subsides one to four hours after ingestion.
-Despite the Angeli opinion, which should be supported, this mushroom is commercial in Filland, so it has a large tradition of consumption.
+However, some sources in Finland consider it edible, although it is quite rare there.